dojo/widget-core/README.md

 ### Containers & Injectors

 There is built in support for side-loading/injecting values into sections of the widget tree and mapping them to a widget's properties.
-This is achieved by registering a `@dojo/widget-core/Injector` instance, against a `registry` that is available to your application (i.e. set on the projector instance, `projector.setProperties({ registry })`).
+This is achieved by registering a `@dojo/widget-core/Injector` instance against a `registry` that is available to your application (i.e. set on the projector instance, `projector.setProperties({ registry })`).

 Create an `Injector` instance and pass the `payload` that needs to be injected to the constructor: